archlinux/alpm/alpm-repo-db/resources/specification/alpm-repo-descv1.5.md

 The description of the package.
 The value is a UTF-8 string, zero or more characters long (e.g. `A project used for something`).
+If the description is empty, the section can be omitted.

 ### %GROUPS%